Barry M. Willardson

 Postdoctoral Fellow, University of California, Los Alamos National Lab (1990-92)

 Staff Scientist, University of California, Los Alamos National Lab (1992-96)

 Mechanisms of Assembly of Signaling Complexes

-The atypical Gβ5 subunit forms an obligate dimer with regulators of G protein signaling (RGS) proteins of the RGS7 subfamily.
+The atypical Gβ5 subunit forms a dimer with regulators of G protein signaling (RGS) proteins of the RGS7 subfamily.
 These dimers have a different function than Gβγ dimers.
 They turn off G protein signaling in neurons by accelerating the rate of GTP hydrolysis on the Gα subunit.
 We have found that CCT and PhLP1 also assist in the assembly of these Gβ5-RGS complexes.
 In fact, the conditional deletion of the PhLP1 gene in the rod photoreceptor cells of mice results in the loss of the Gβ5-RGS9 dimer from these cells in addition to the loss of Gβγ dimers.
 Consequently, G protein-dependent responses to light by rod photoreceptors were diminished and their recovery was slow.
 These findings have confirmed the importance of PhLP1 in Gβγ and Gβ5-RGS dimer formation in vivo.